SO3UFormer: Learning Intrinsic Spherical Features for Rotation-Robust Panoramic Dense Prediction: Abstract

 \section{Abstract}

-Panoramic semantic segmentation models are typically trained under a strict gravity-aligned assumption.
-However, real-world captures often deviate from this canonical orientation due to unconstrained camera motions, such as the rotational jitter of handheld devices or the dynamic attitude shifts of aerial platforms.
-This discrepancy causes standard spherical Transformers to overfit global latitude cues, leading to performance collapse under 3D reorientations.
-To address this, we introduce SO3UFormer, a rotation-robust architecture designed to learn intrinsic spherical features that are \emph{less sensitive} to the underlying coordinate frame.
-Our approach rests on three geometric pillars: (1) an intrinsic feature formulation that decouples the representation from the gravity vector by removing absolute latitude encoding; (2) quadrature-consistent spherical attention that accounts for non-uniform sampling densities; and (3) a gauge-aware relative positional mechanism that encodes local angular geometry using \emph{tangent-plane projected angles} and \emph{discrete gauge pooling}, avoiding reliance on global axes.
-We further use index-based spherical resampling together with a \emph{logit-level} \emph{SO(3)}-consistency regularizer during training.
-To rigorously benchmark robustness, we introduce Pose35, a dataset variant of Stanford2D3D perturbed by random rotations within $\pm 35^\circ$.
-Under the extreme test of arbitrary full \emph{SO(3)} rotations, existing SOTAs fail catastrophically: the baseline SphereUFormer drops from 67.53 \emph{mIoU} to 25.26 \emph{mIoU}.
-In contrast, SO3UFormer demonstrates remarkable stability, achieving 72.03 \emph{mIoU} on Pose35 and retaining 70.67 \emph{mIoU} under full \emph{SO(3)} rotations. \keywords{Panoramic Segmentation \and Spherical Transformer \and \emph{SO(3)} Robustness \and Geometric Deep Learning}
+{Panoramic dense-prediction models, spanning semantic segmentation and depth estimation, are typically trained under a strict gravity-aligned assumption.
+Real-world captures, however, routinely violate it: handheld devices jitter and aerial platforms change attitude, so the camera is rarely upright.
+Under such 3D reorientation, standard spherical Transformers overfit global latitude cues and collapse.
+We introduce SO3UFormer, an architecture that learns intrinsic spherical features largely decoupled from the underlying coordinate frame, through three geometric components: (1) removing absolute latitude encoding, which breaks the dependence on the gravity axis; (2) quadrature-consistent spherical attention, which corrects for non-uniform sampling density; and (3) a gauge-aware relative positional bias built from local tangent-plane angles rather than global axes.
+A logit-space \emph{SO(3)}-consistency regularizer, used only during training, further suppresses residual discretization effects.
+To benchmark robustness, we introduce Pose35, a variant of Stanford2D3D perturbed by random rotations within $\pm 35^\circ$, and evaluate under a full, arbitrary \emph{SO(3)} stress test.
+There, the baseline SphereUFormer collapses from 67.53 \emph{mIoU} on Pose35 to 25.26 under the full \emph{SO(3)} test, whereas SO3UFormer reaches 72.03 on Pose35 and retains 70.67 under the same test.
+Similarly, on a second real-world dataset (Matterport3D) for segmentation and on panoramic depth estimation, SO3UFormer remains essentially rotation-invariant while the gravity-anchored baseline again loses most of its accuracy.
+Code and models are available at https://github.com/zhuqinfeng1999/SO3UFormer.}